ConorPMullan/admin-front-end/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Pet Foods Experts Admin Application
+## Pet Foods Experts Admin Application :dog: :cat:

-:wave: Welcome to the repository for the PFE admin application!
+Welcome to the repository for the PFE admin application! :wave:

 This project uses the following technologies and tooling:

 - React
 - TypeScript
 - Jest
 - React Testing Library